s7nfo/blog/_posts/2024-09-08-injecting-syscall-faults.markdown

 title:  "Injecting syscall faults in Python and Ruby"
 ---

 Since syscalls are near the very bottom of any software stack, their misbehavior can be particularly hard to test for.
 Stuff like running out of disk space, network connections timing out or bumping into system limits all ultimately manifest as a syscall failing somewhere.
-It sure would be nice if you could simulate these situations easily.
+If you want your code to be resilient to these kinds of failures, it sure would be nice if you could simulate these situations easily.

 Now, you might already know `strace` lets you [trace system calls](https://blog.mattstuchlik.com/2024/02/16/counting-syscalls-in-python.html), but did you know it can also change their behavior?
 You can modify their input and output, inject errors and add time delays (though be aware of the [limitations](#limitations)).